-Employee worked as a Firefighter/Emergency Medical Technician ("FF/EMT") with the Department of Fire and Emergency Services ("Agency").
+Employee worked as a Firefighter/Emergency Medical Technician ("FF/EMT") and an Assisting Crew Member Aide ("ACA") with the Department of Fire and Emergency Services ("Agency").
 On August 7, 2020, Agency issued a Proposed Notice of Adverse Action, charging Employee with violation of the D.C.
-Fire & Emergency Services Order Book, Article XXIV, Section 10, Section 11 of the Patient Bill of Rights, and Special Order No. 54, Series 2012.2 The first charge alleged that Employee neglected her duties as a FF/EMT and unreasonably failed to aid a member of the public during an emergency call.3 The second charge asserted that she violated the Pre-Hospital Treatment Protocols by failing to properly document the Electronic Patient Care Report ("ePCR") for the incident.
+Fire & Emergency Services Order Book, Article XXIV, Section 10, Section 11 of the Patient Bill of Rights, and Special Order No. 54, Series 2012.
+Agency's first charge levied against Employee alleged that he neglected his duty and unreasonably failed to aid a member of the public during an emergency call.
+The second charge was that he violated the Pre-Hospital Treatment Protocols by neglecting his duty to properly document the Electronic Patient Care Report ("ePCR") for the incident.